-Screen for COVID-19-like symptoms
+Screen for COVID-19 symptoms

-- Display posters informing customers that they should only enter the establishment if they do not have COVID-19-like symptoms. - Keep a log of patron names and contact information, with date, check-in and check-out times, and the table number for a minimum of 30 days to support contact tracing by public health if there is a case of COVID-19.
+- Display posters informing customers that they should only enter the establishment if they do not have COVID-19 symptoms. - If feasible: - actively screen patrons when booking reservations and prior to entry by asking if they have COVID-19, COVID symptoms, have travelled outside of Canada in the past 14 days and are not exempt from travel restrictions, or have had close contact with a probable or confirmed case of COVID-19. - As per O. Reg 364/20, establishments are required to keep a log of patron names and contact information for one person in each party, with date, check-in and check-out times and the table number for a minimum of 30 days to support contact tracing by public health if there is a case of COVID-19.